NinjaLikesCheez/bruh/README.md

 `bruh` is a tool to make LLVM IR more human readable.

-It's intention is not to create valid IR for anything other than easier reading for humans.
+Its intention is not to create valid IR for anything other than easier reading for humans.

 For example, it will take CallSites like these: